The History of NICA: An Idea Still Growing Strong!

 The Beginning

-The National Independent Concessionaires Association was only a vague idea when Larry Orme and Gene O’Brien got together at the South Florida Fair in West Palm Beach, Florida, in January, 1993.
-The two men, with 79 years of concession experience between them, knew the many problems facing the industry.
+The National Independent Concessionaires Association was only a vague idea when Larry Orme and Gene O’Brien got together at the South Florida Fair in West Palm Beach, FL, in January 1993.
+The two men, with 79 years of Concession experience between them, knew the many problems facing the Industry.
 Yet, Gene and Larry, using all their resourcefulness and knowledge, had been unable to resolve the financial and regulatory problems facing their businesses.
-They also knew the independent, self-reliant nature of concessionaires as a group.
+They also knew the independent, self-reliant nature of Concessionaires as a group.
 The two men wondered if the time might be right to attempt to organize these bright, yet autonomous, businessmen.

 NICA began immediately to make plans to take an active part in the IAFE Convention in Las Vegas in November.

-In June, Bill McKinney of Hughes Springs, Texas became our seventh director.
-Bill brought to the board many years of experience and representation for our midwestern members.
+In June, Bill McKinney of Hughes Springs, TX became our seventh Director.
+Bill brought to the Board many years of experience and representation for our Midwestern members.

-By August of 1993 plans were well under way for our first NICA Convention to be held in Tampa, Florida.
+By August of 1993 plans were well underway for our first NICA Convention to be held in Tampa.

 Regional Councils

-NICA is first a membership-driven organization.
-Without members it ceases to exist; therefore, its first priority is to grow membership and provide value to the members it serves.
+NICA is first a Membership-Driven Organization.
+Without members it ceases to exist; therefore, its first priorities are to Grow Membership and Provide Value to the members it serves.
 Forming NICA Regional Councils supports NICA’s Long Term Strategic Goal of Growing Membership.
 In order to work in concert with the Board, one person from each Council serves on the BOD as a Voting Ex-Officio Member.
-Historically, Regional Councils activate members around local concerns, add new members, provide more professional voices, develop leadership, and offer a focused geographic presence while building a stronger “National” NICA.
+Historically, Regional Councils activate members around local concerns, add new members, provide more professional voices, develop leadership, and offer a focused geographic presence while building a stronger, “National” NICA.

 West Council

-In 2006, Tony Trafton, CCE and Chuck Dugan asked Rey O’Day if she would oversee an organization dedicated to educating Concessionaires and creating benefit programs for its members.
-Out of those conversations a group was formed called Associated Business Owners Guild (ABOG) which was modeled after the LA County Fair Communication Committee.
-O’Day had twice served on the NICA Advisory Committee and thought ABOG and NICA would be a perfect merger.
+In 2006, Tony Trafton, CCE and Chuck Dugan asked Rey O’Day if she would oversee an Organization dedicated to educating Concessionaires and creating Benefit Programs for its members.
+Out of those conversations, the Associated Business Owners Guild (ABOG) was formed, modeled after the LA County Fair Communication Committee.
+Rey had twice served on the NICA Advisory Committee and thought ABOG and NICA would be a perfect merger.
 The NICA Board adopted a resolution that made that happen.
-The kick-off for the NICA West Council was at the Western Fairs Association (WFA) convention which was held in January 2007 in Reno, NV.
+The kick-off for the West Council was at the Western Fairs Association (WFA) Convention which was held in January 2007 in Reno, NV.

 The West Council immediately began developing a benefit relationship with Sysco-Los Angeles.
-Today the NICA Sysco Marketplace is a $14M strong partnership in which Entegra and Sysco provide savings and rebateable items for NICA Members.
-In 2021, they brought Goodyear fleet tire pricing into NICA’s benefit program.
-They present workshops, hold benefit socials, host two long running golf tournaments, and several poker/bingo fundraisers.
+Today, the NICA Sysco Marketplace is a $19M strong partnership in which Entegra and Sysco provide savings and rebateable items for NICA Members.
+In 2021, they brought Goodyear Fleet Tire pricing into NICA’s Benefit Program.
+They present Workshops, hold Benefit Socials, Family Gatherings, and several Poker/Bingo Fundraisers, and hosted two long-running Golf Tournaments.
+In 2022, the West Council helped oversee the inaugural NICA Marketplace “Together!” event in Las Vegas, with repeated success in 2023.

 In 2013, NICA Members elected the first Director from the West Council to the Board.
-Since then, four Presidents from the West Council have served, including current President Daryl Whicheloe, CCE.
+Since then, six Presidents from the West Council have served, including 2025 President Jay Wells, CCE.
 Rey O’Day began as the West Council Coordinator in 2007, was inducted into the NICA Hall of Fame in 2016, and today serves as NICA’s Executive Director.
-In 2023, Don Delahoyde, CCE and Julie Dunn became the new West Council Coordinators and have already been at the helm for both conventions and gatherings in the time since.
+In 2023, Don Delahoyde, CCE, Past President, and Julie Dunn were selected as the next West Council Coordinators and have already been at the helm for all West Conventions and Gatherings in the time since.
+Council Member Nate Wells, CCE represents the West Council as an Ex-Officio position on the Board of Directors.

 East Council

-In June 2016, the Northeast Council was launched and held their first regional Bingo Rally at The Big E in West Springfield, MA in the fall of 2016.
-In 2019, they supported the Erie County Fair’s 4H Beef Auction by raising $17,000 to purchase the Grand Champion.
+In June 2016, the Northeast Council was launched and held their first regional Bingo Rally at The Big E in West Springfield, MA in the Fall of 2016.
+In 2019, they supported the Erie County Fair’s 4H Beef Auction by raising $17,000 to purchase the Grand Champion Steer.

 In May 2018, the Southeast Council met for the first time to begin some Strategic Planning and set goals for their first year.
-In October 2019, they held their well-attended inaugural event, the Rally in Raleigh at the North Carolina State Fair, an event that continues each Fall.
-Additionally, they have taken on responsibility for some successful Florida fundraisers such as the South Florida Bowling Tournament and St. Lucie’s Casino Night.
+In October 2019, they held their inaugural event at the North Carolina State Fair, which continues each Fall.

 Midwest Council

-NICA’s Midwest Council held its inaugural meeting October 26, 2021, led by Dennis Larson, CFE and recently retired from the Minnesota State Fair.
+NICA’s Midwest Council held its inaugural meeting October 26, 2021, led by Dennis Larson, CFE, previouisly from the Minnesota State Fair.
 The newly formed Regional Council is generally representative of the fourteen states bordering the Mississippi River from Minnesota to Louisiana.
-The Council is still building its ranks and the members are currently making plans for their next Council Events in 2024.
+Since 2022, the Midwest Council has been involved in multiple NICA Gatherings throughout the region, and continues to add more events each season.
+Beginning this year, the Midwest Council is now represented on the Board of Directors by Council Member Mickey Venegas as an Ex-Officio Member.

 NICA Foundation: Honoring the Past, Present & Future

-The NICA Foundation was launched as a nonprofit 501(c)(3) corporation in February 2020 at NICA’s Annual Gala, with the final selection of their Board by May.
-Since then, the Foundation Board of Trustees has built a chart of accounts, created named sponsorship opportunities, generated financial procedures, accepted the Foundation-related Strategic Goals from NICA, and organized mission-driven projects.
-The NICA Foundation also held its first in-person annual meeting and conducted several successful fundraisers in the last year.
+The NICA Foundation was launched as a 501(c)(3) Nonprofit Corporation in February 2020 at NICA’s Annual Gala, with the final selection of the Board by May.
+Since then, the Foundation Board of Trustees has built a chart of accounts, generated financial procedures, accepted the Foundation-related Strategic Goals from NICA, organized mission-driven projects, and created named sponsorship opportunities and an endowment fund to secure the Foundation’s future.
+The NICA Foundation meets each year in February for an in-person annual meeting and continues to conduct several successful fundraisers each year.

-In 2023, the Foundation will award $34,000 in scholarships and continue a scholarship program for first time attendees of NICA educational events.
+In 2025, the Foundation will award $60,000 in scholarships and continue a scholarship program for first-time attendees of NICA educational events.
 The NICA Foundation’s mission is, “To foster leadership development in the Fair and Event Industries by providing support through educational scholarships and by enhancing training and professional services.”
 To learn more or to make a donation, visit www.nicainc.org/foundation.

-For NICA, 2024 marked 31 years as an organization.
-Our theme for 2024 is “Tomorrow Starts Today!”
+For NICA, 2025 marked 32 years as an organization.
+Our theme for 2025 is “Shining Bright!”
 NICA continues to work with many of our Membership and Sister Organizations to collaboratively discuss and share answers regarding the many matters facing the Industry such as multi-year contracts, rising costs, labor sourcing, exclusive sponsorships, transfer of ownership, and more.